Tipping in the Czech Republic

 −Most rides only need rounding up

-How to tip in Czech Republic
+How to tip in the Czech Republic

 •Say the total amount when paying